Services

 What is the Participant Funding Program - Global First Power Micro Modular Reactor Project?

-The Canadian Nuclear Safety Commission’s Participant Funding Program helps eligible individuals and organizational representatives take part in CNSC processes for specific projects or matters of regulatory interest.
-It can cover professional fees, travel and incidentals, honoraria for chiefs or elders or holders of Indigenous traditional knowledge or community knowledge, and administrative costs.
+The Canadian Nuclear Safety Commission offers participant funding to help eligible applicants take part in CNSC processes for a specific project or matter of regulatory interest.
+It may cover professional fees, travel and incidentals, honoraria for chiefs or elders, or holders of Indigenous traditional knowledge or community knowledge, and administrative costs.

 Who is eligible for the Participant Funding Program - Global First Power Micro Modular Reactor Project program?

-To be eligible for the Participant Funding Program - Global First Power Micro Modular Reactor Project program, you must: Direct, local interest in the project area Relevant Indigenous traditional or community knowledge Project-related information that helps inform the CNSC review
+To be eligible for the Participant Funding Program - Global First Power Micro Modular Reactor Project program, you must: Direct, local interest in the project area Indigenous traditional or community knowledge relevant to the project Potential or established Indigenous and/or treaty rights that may be impacted by the project, or information relevant to the project that helps inform the CNSC review

 What expenses are eligible under Participant Funding Program - Global First Power Micro Modular Reactor Project?

-Participation in CNSC processes for specific projects or matters of regulatory interest Meetings with CNSC staff Studies and other engagement activities related to specific projects
+Meetings with CNSC staff Studies Other engagement activities related to specific projects

 Who can I contact for more information about the Participant Funding Program - Global First Power Micro Modular Reactor Project?